anithri/tach/README.md

 templates.

 #### Uh, why?
-I really like tachyons as a mnemonic devise, but prefer to write sematic css.
+I really like tachyons as a mnemonic devise, but prefer to write semantic css.
 This way I get a large chunk of tachyons design and class names, but generate css properties instead of lists of classes.